-After computing the new value of the cost k of a name prefix, as described in section 2.4.1, DABBER updates the RIB entry of that name prefix with the face over which the Prefix LSA was received based on the logic assigned to that name prefix.
+After computing the new value of the validity V'' of a name prefix, as described in section 2.4.1, DABBER updates the RIB entry of that name prefix with the face over which the Name Prefix LSA was received and the new cost of such Name prefix.
+The cost (k) of the Name Prefix is computed based on its validity as k = trunc (100/V'').